AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Get Last Value in Delimited List

-his function template gets the last value in a delimited list.
+This function template gets the last value in a delimited list.

 +++ Details